alex35mil/sourcebuster-js/README.md

 # or `bower`
 bower install --save sourcebuster-js
 ```

+Or you can [download this repo](https://github.com/alexfedoseev/sourcebuster-js/archive/master.zip) and use `sourcebuster.min.js` from `/dist` folder.

 ## Setup
 I'm gonna walk you through the inline-HTML setup pattern, but keep in mind, that Sourcebuster is available as `CommonJS` / `AMD` module, so you can `require` it as dependency as well.